Financial assistance options while on unpaid maternity leave require creativity, an open mind, timely action, and a lucky work location.

 Most parents will not get paid during maternity leave, so they may need to borrow money to make ends meet while bonding with their newborn.
 Repay the private lender in equal installments after returning to work.

 Request a maternity leave loan.
-If approved, the lender will deposit money into your checking account to help with everyday expenses.
+The lender will deposit money into your checking account to help with everyday expenses if approved.
 Many parents with good credit scores or who can verify employment and earnings qualify for this type of financial support.

 Disability Insurance